phpfui/PHPUnitSyntaxCoverage/README.md

 PHPUnitSyntaxCoverage uses [PhpParser](https://github.com/nikic/PHP-Parser) to check for basic syntax errors.
 It then uses [ReflectionClass](https://www.php.net/manual/en/class.reflectionclass.php) to load any classes that are found in the source without instantiating them.
 This will find additional errors (such as missing or changed base classes from a package update).

 # Requirements
-- PHP 7.1 or higher
-- PHPUnit 7 or higher
+- Modern versions of PHP and PHPUnit
 - Correctly configured autoloading

 ## Installation